Jramirez195/SDEV265_FortuneTellerProject/README.md

 ## Acknowledgements

 This project uses the Tkinter library for the graphical user interface and random module for drawing cards.

+## License

+This project is licensed under the MIT License - see the [LICENSE](License.md) file for details.

 ---